-You know what?
 Most businesses are still sleeping on Apple Maps.
-While everyone’s fighting for visibility on Google, there’s this massive opportunity sitting right under our noses.
-Let me paint you a picture: every iPhone user – and we’re talking about over a billion active devices worldwide – has Apple Maps as their default navigation app.
+While everyone fights for visibility on Google, there’s this massive opportunity sitting right under our noses.
+Every iPhone user, and we’re talking about over a billion active devices worldwide, has Apple Maps as their default navigation app.
 That’s a billion potential customers who might never see your business if you’re not listed.

-Here’s the thing – Apple Maps has quietly transformed from that app everyone used to mock into a serious player in the local search game.
+Apple Maps has quietly gone from the app everyone used to mock to a serious player in local search.
 Remember when it launched in 2012 and sent people to the middle of nowhere?
 Those days are long gone.
-Today, it’s processing billions of requests monthly, and if you’re not on it, you’re basically invisible to a massive chunk of your potential customers.
+Today it processes billions of requests monthly, and if you’re not on it, you’re basically invisible to a big chunk of your potential customers.

-I’ve spent the last few months digging into Apple Maps data, talking to local business owners who’ve made the switch, and honestly?
-The results are eye-opening.
+I’ve spent the last few months digging into Apple Maps data and talking to local business owners who’ve made the switch, and the results are eye-opening.
 One coffee shop owner in Manchester told me her foot traffic increased by 23% after optimising her Apple Maps listing.
-Not from any fancy marketing campaign – just from being properly visible where iPhone users are looking.
+Not from any fancy marketing campaign, just from being properly visible where iPhone users are looking.

 Did you know?
 Apple Maps now handles over 5 billion requests per week globally, with usage growing 35% year-over-year in major markets.

-But here’s where it gets interesting.
+Here’s where it gets interesting.
 While Google My Business feels like a crowded marketplace where everyone’s shouting for attention, Apple Maps is still relatively untapped.
-It’s like finding a prime retail location before the neighbourhood becomes trendy.
-The businesses that move now are positioning themselves ahead of the inevitable rush.
+It’s like finding a prime retail spot before the neighbourhood becomes trendy.
+The businesses that move now are getting ahead of the rush.

-Let’s talk numbers, because the growth trajectory here is genuinely surprising.
+Let’s talk numbers, because the growth here is genuinely surprising.
 When I first started tracking Apple Maps usage in 2020, it held roughly 10% of the mobile maps market.
-Fast forward to 2025, and we’re looking at 23% market share in iOS-dominant markets like the US, UK, and Australia.
+By 2025, we’re looking at 23% market share in iOS-dominant markets like the US, UK, and Australia.

 Think about that for a second.
 Nearly one in four mobile map searches happens on Apple Maps.
 Yet most businesses treat it as an afterthought, if they think about it at all.

-The regional differences are particularly striking.
-In San Francisco, Apple Maps commands a 41% market share.
+The regional differences are striking.
+In San Francisco, Apple Maps holds a 41% market share.
 London?
 38%.
-These aren’t small numbers – we’re talking about millions of daily searches for local businesses, restaurants, services.
-And here’s the kicker: conversion rates from Apple Maps searches to actual visits are 18% higher than the industry average.
+These aren’t small numbers.
+We’re talking about millions of daily searches for local businesses, restaurants, and services.
+And conversion rates from Apple Maps searches to actual visits are 18% higher than the industry average.

 Why the rapid growth?
-Simple.
-Apple’s been quietly improving the platform while everyone was distracted.
-They’ve added indoor mapping for major venues, integrated real-time transit data, and – this is vital – made business information more prominent in search results.
+Apple has been quietly improving the platform while everyone was distracted.
+They’ve added indoor mapping for major venues, integrated real-time transit data, and, this matters, made business information more prominent in search results.

-The demographic data is equally compelling.
+The demographic data is compelling too.
 Apple Maps users tend to have 34% higher disposable income than the average smartphone user.
 They’re also more likely to make impulse purchases based on proximity searches.
 One retail analyst I spoke with called it “the premium customer goldmine that everyone’s ignoring.”

 What if your biggest competitor isn’t listed on Apple Maps yet?
 You could capture their iPhone-using customers simply by being the only visible option in your category.

 But market share only tells part of the story.
 The real advantage comes from understanding user behaviour.
-Apple Maps users typically search differently than Google users.
-They’re more likely to use Siri for voice searches (“Hey Siri, find me a good Italian restaurant”), which means natural language optimisation becomes needed.
-They also tend to make decisions faster – the average time from search to visit is 47 minutes, compared to 72 minutes for other platforms.
+Apple Maps users search differently than Google users.
+They’re more likely to use Siri for voice searches (“Hey Siri, find me a good Italian restaurant”), so natural language optimisation matters.
+They also make decisions faster: the average time from search to visit is 47 minutes, compared to 72 minutes on other platforms.

 Right, let’s get into the nitty-gritty of actually getting your business on Apple Maps.
 Unlike Google, Apple doesn’t make you jump through hoops, but they do have specific requirements that trip people up.

-First things first – you’ll need an Apple ID.
+First, you’ll need an Apple ID.
 Sounds obvious, but you’d be surprised how many businesses try to use personal accounts.
 Don’t.
 Create a dedicated business Apple ID using your company email.
-This isn’t just about professionalism; it’s about maintaining control if employees leave.
+This isn’t just about professionalism; it’s about keeping control if employees leave.

-The verification process is refreshingly straightforward.
-Apple uses a combination of automated checks and manual reviews.
+The verification process is refreshingly simple.
+Apple uses a mix of automated checks and manual reviews.
 They’ll verify your business through phone calls, emails, or sometimes even physical mail.
-One restaurant owner told me they received a postcard with a verification code – old school, but effective.
+One restaurant owner told me they received a postcard with a verification code.
+Old school, but effective.

 Quick Tip: Register your business directly through Apple Maps Connect, not third-party services.
 It’s free and gives you full control over your listing.